 Some nutrition experts argue it makes sense to cycle some higher-carb days on occasion, aiming for ~75-100 g carbs/day.
 The rationale is that both fed- and fasted-states offer different types of health benefits.
-The physiology of the fed state offers protective benefits that are energy-intensive, including antioxidant protection (glutathione), glycation defense, and promotion of various cellular repair processes.
+The fed state’s physiology offers protective benefits that are energy-intensive, including antioxidant protection (glutathione), glycation defense, and promotion of various cellular repair processes.
 Being in a fed state also helps promote anabolic processes – the building of vital macromolecules and tissues.
 Insulin plays an important role in these processes but is in shorter supply while in ketosis.
-The interesting thing about keto is that it has elements of both the fed state (calories, adequate amino acids, and ATP) as well as the fasting state (lower insulin).
+The interesting thing about keto is that it has elements of both the fed state (calories, adequate amino acids, and ATP) and the fasting state (lower insulin).

-There is so much confusion out there about this topic and I don’t want to add to it except to say that everyone is different and population averages presented in research might not apply to you.
-There are many documented endocrine (cortisol, thyroid, sex hormones) aberrations found in ME/CFS and it is unknown how the ketogenic diet will affect you.
-Cycling higher carb days could ensure the benefits of being in both the fed and fasted states, prevent possible endocrine problems, and ensure a balance of catabolic and anabolic activities.
-It could also help with sticking to the diet if a few (healthy!) carbs can be enjoyed every now and again.
+There is so much confusion out there about this topic, and I don’t want to add to it except to say that everyone is different, and population averages presented in research might not apply to you.
+There are many documented endocrine (cortisol, thyroid, sex hormones) aberrations found in ME/CFS, and it is unknown how the ketogenic diet will affect you.
+Cycling higher carb days could ensure the benefits of being in both the fed and fasted states, prevent possible endocrine problems, and balance catabolic and anabolic activities.
+It could also help with sticking to the diet if a few (healthy!) carbs can be enjoyed occasionally.

 8 | Get some baseline blood work done before starting